GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

 category: 61141a8437375100442f3d20
 ---

-# Mati for Android Usage Guide

-This is a guide to implement Mati in Android.

 ## Android Demo App

 You can go to GitHub to download the [Mati Android Java demo app](https://github.com/GetMati/mati-mobile-examples/tree/main/javaDemoApp(native)).